lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 ________

 ### STEP 2 - CONFIGURE THE DATABASE SERVER
-* Spin up a new EC2 instance with RHEL Linux 8 Operating System.
+* Spin up a new EC2 instance with Ubuntu 20.04.
 Name it database server.

   ![db server](./images/databse%20server.png)